 For more detail on AISH benefits, please refer to the Government of Alberta’s “What you get with AISH” page.

 How Can I Apply for AISH?

-As tireless advocates for the disabled both in, and out of, the courtroom, Pipella Law fully supports the AISH initiative.
-One’s disability should never be an impediment to one’s dignity.
+As tireless advocates for Albertans living with disabilities both in, and out of, the courtroom, Pipella Law fully supports the AISH program—a medical condition should never be an impediment to dignity and independence.